TimoStoff/event_cnn_minimal/README.md

 # event_cnn_minimal
-Minimal code for running inference on models trained for ECCV'20.
+Minimal code for running inference on models trained for Reducing the Sim-to-Real Gap for Event Cameras, ECCV'20.

 # Running with [Anaconda](https://docs.anaconda.com/anaconda/install/)
 ```